liammcdearmid2/Beans/ReadMe.txt

 The connection string is included in the appsettings.json file but needs amending.

-As this is held in a public repository, I have provided the credentials to connect to the database in the separate cover note.
+As this is held in a public repository, I have provided the credentials to connect to the database in the separate cover note (see Section 3).

 Swagger UI:
 Swagger UI is enabled for testing and interacting with the API.
 Once the API is running, you can access Swagger at http://localhost:5000/swagger.